minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 ### 2. Service

+Service section defines the execution related tasks for service "A".
+One thing important is there are multiple types for define the active of service "A".

 - Type = simple | forking | oneshot | dbus | notify
 > * "Type" represents the conditions for active.
 If the service satisfies the condition in "Type", its state changes to active from activating.
 >> * simple: Executing the service is considered as active.